gusiri/smart-contracts-1/WORST-CASE-SCENARIOS.md

 - Migrate the state of the old contract to the new
 - Special case: If the asset should not be tokenized anymore, we'd need to re-build `PoaToken` balances by reducing all `BuyEvent`s and `TransferEvent`s in order to do a final payout

-#### Mitigation Steps: Mid-Long Term
+#### Mitigation Steps: Mid Term
-We could allow changing the custodian's address.
+We could add an admin function to change the custodian's address.
 The checks and balances would be critical here.
 We need to think carefully about what conditions need to be met to call this function, e.g.:

 - Custodian needs to sign a legally binding document, asking the `owner` of the contract to update their address
 - Upload this document to IPFS
 - Store the IPFS hash in the `PoaToken` contract for a public audit trail
 - Change the custodian's address in the `PoaToken` contract

+#### Mitigation Steps: Long Term
+Long term we probably want to switch to a smart contract representing identity.
+Could be [EIP725](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-725.md), [EIP735](https://github.com/ethereum/EIPs/issues/735) or whichever EIP is best suited to manage the custodian's identity and offers an option to recover lost keys with some strong checks and balances.

 ### Security vulnerability in PoaToken